solaranamnesis/john-lawrence-smith/researches-solid-carbon-meteorites/full-text-english.md

-appearance this graphite is more like the amorphous carbon that is separated from cast iron, but the oxidizing action of nitric acid and chlorate of potash at once points out their great difference as shown by Berthelot’s experiments.* And although it differs in appearance from the scaly graphite of iron, the oxid- ation of the two are very similar.
+appearance this graphite is more like the amorphous carbon that is separated from cast iron, but the oxidizing action of nitric acid and chlorate of potash at once points out their great difference as shown by Berthelot's experiments.* And although it differs in appearance from the scaly graphite of iron, the oxid- ation of the two are very similar.
 I am more inclined to adopt the suggestion of Berthelot, that it may be formed by